Kanban for Software Teams

 Now our pull system is constrained by 2 things: only pull an item when there is capacity to work on it (WIP constraint), and when the item meets the definition of done for the last step in the workflow (workflow policy constraint).

 Meet daily to identify bottlenecks, emergent queues and other impediments or delays to the flow of work.
-In particular, check if any step is overloaded or if any step is waiting for work, or if any items are stuck in a step well beyond their normal cycle times.
+In particular, check if any step is overloaded or if any step is starved of work, or if any items are stuck in a step well beyond their normal cycle times.
 For the latter issue some tools will display the age of the item in that state.
-Stand-ups should be focused on maintaining the flow of work.
+Stand-ups should be focused on maintaining the flow of work (congestion control).
 What items are late (beyond their expected cycle time), or at risk of being late?
 Priority should always be given to finishing work versus starting work.
 If necessary make adjustments to improve the flow.

 Manage The Flow